wundergraph/wundergraph/docs-website/src/pages/docs/apis/apollo-federation/index.md

 It brings a lot of useful features to implement Graphs across multiple teams in a "federated" way, hence the name.
 It was [invented and specified by Apollo](https://www.apollographql.com/docs/federation/federation-spec/).

-WunderGraph is extremely fast executing GraphQL Operations and is therefor a great fit for a Federation Gateway.
+WunderGraph is extremely fast executing GraphQL Operations and is therefore a great fit for a Federation Gateway.

 ## Add a Apollo Federation DataSource